-When an individual has multiple periods of institutionalization or has made multiple applications for Medicaid (unless the application was withdrawn), the look-back date is based on a baseline date that is the first date upon which the individual has both applied for Medicaid and is institutionalized or considered institutionalized for HCBS purposes, meaning approval for HCBS has been received.
-Each individual has only one look-back date, regardless of the number of periods of institutionalization, applications for Medicaid (the exception is a withdrawn application), periods of eligibility or transfers of assets.
+When an individual has multiple periods of institutionalization or has made multiple applications for Medicaid (unless the application was withdrawn), the look-back date is based on a baseline date that is the first date upon which the individual has both applied for Medicaid and is institutionalized or considered institutionalized for HCBS

-For example, an individual enters a nursing facility in March 2011 but the application is denied for failure to provide requested information.
+For example an individual enters a nursing facility in March 2011 but the application is denied for failure to provide requested information.
 Subsequent applications are filed July 2011, January 2012 and January 2013.
 The 5-year look-back date is based on the 03/2011 application date.
 Transfers that occur on or after March 1, 2006 will be considered under transfer policy because the look-back period is tied to the initial March 2011 application date.

 HCBS waiver applicants with multiple applications or multiple periods of approved HCBS assessments are evaluated in the same manner.
 The 5-year lookback begins with the first application that is not withdrawn using the month in which the individual both applied and was approved for HCBS services as the month to determine the 5-year lookback begin date.
-In the above example, if the individual's first HCBS application was in March 2011 and long term care services were approved effective March 2011, the begin date of the 5-year lookback period would be March 1, 2006.
+In the above example, if the individual's first HCBS application was in March 2011 and long-term care services were approved effective March 2011, the begin date of the 5-year lookback period would be March 1, 2006.